willofindie/kamamana/README.md

 [![linting: eslint](https://img.shields.io/badge/linting-eslint-463fd4.svg?style=flat)](https://github.com/eslint/eslint)
 [![type-check: flow](https://img.shields.io/badge/type--check-flow-E8BD36.svg?style=flat)](https://github.com/facebook/flow/)

+### :warning: PLEASE WAIT TILL v1.0.0, Till then I might be breaking stuffs here and there to make things right.

 > Designed ReactJS Components for personal use.

 Set of High-Order HTML Elements as React Components, with default theme set for them, which can also be customized to any extent required, keeping the bundle size for the project using this library small.